 If you have your own domain name and wish to continue using it for your site then we can do that.
 You will have to continue to pay for your domain name registration, for which you will have to pay your domain name registrar.
 Typically this will cost you £5-10/year, although prices can vary quite a lot.
 When you are ready to make the new site go live we will ask you to change the name servers for your domain name.
 You can do that yourself or ask your domain registrar to do it for you.
 Contact us if you are unsure.

 We are not able to provide separate mailbox facilities.
-You can use your own private email address or you can create a new (free) account with gmail, hotmail, outlook, yahoo, etc. You could create a generic account name such as firstname.lastname@example.org.
+You can use your own private email address or you can create a new (free) account with gmail, hotmail, outlook, yahoo, etc. We suggest creating a generic club account name such as firstname.lastname@example.org.
 This means you can pass on the entire account to the next club secretary when the job changes hands.

 If you are using the probusclub.net domain name then we can offer email forwarding from a generic address such as firstname.lastname@example.org, forwarded to your private email account.
 This avoids publishing your private email address on the website.

-If you are using your own domain name then we can set up forwarders such as firstname.lastname@example.org, again forwarding to a private email address.
+If you are using your own domain name then we can set up forwarders such as email@example.com, again forwarding to a club or private email address.

 Once your site is up and running you will want to make sure it is listed in the places people usually look.
 You will be added to the directory of clubs on this site automatically, but there are two other well known directories that should be updated.
 You can find the details of those at the bottom of the directory of clubs page.